Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 \subsubsection{Scenario 2: Skewed Normal Priors}

-\paragraph{Setup \& Elicitation Stage} This scenario differs from the previous one only in the ground truth, where we introduce a skew-normal marginal prior for the two slope coefficients, $\beta_1$ and $\beta_2$.
-However, since we use the same set of "elicited" statistics, the sensitivity analysis (see Appendix~\ref{subsecA3}) already suggests that there is likely insufficient information to disentangle the variance and skewness components for these two slope coefficients; therefore, these components are most likely not identified. \paragraph{Fitting Stage} The convergence diagnostics are depicted in Appendix~\ref{subsecA3} and indicate successful convergence.
-The corresponding match between the model-implied and true ``elicited'' statistics is shown in Figure~\ref{fig:elicited-statistics-skewed-normal}.
-We observe a good alignment for both the correlations and the quantiles of the predictive distributions across the three groups, $y \mid \text{gr}_i$ with $i=1,2,3$.
-However, for the quantiles of $R^2$, there is some difficulty in accurately capturing the true elicited statistics.
-Specifically, the learned quantiles of $R^2$ tend to be overestimated, which implies that $\sigma$ tend to be underestimated\footnote{$R^2$ is defined as the ratio of the variance of the predictive mean to the total variance.
-Consequently, the variance components of the coefficients ($\sigma_0, \sigma_1,$ and $\sigma_2$) contribute to the numerator, while the denominator includes these components along with $\sigma$.
-Therefore, an increase in $R^2$ implies a decrease in $\sigma$, which then yields in a reduction of the denominator relative to the numerator.}.
-This general tendency appears to be particularly pronounced for one specific replication.
+\paragraph{Setup \& Elicitation Stage} Scenario 2 differs from the previous one only in the ground truth, where we introduce a skew-normal marginal prior for the two slope coefficients, $\beta_1$ and $\beta_2$.
+In this scenario, we examine whether the method can learn this additional skewness property using the same ``elicited statistics'' as those introduced in the previous case study.
+The sensitivity analysis (see Appendix~\ref{subsecA3}) already suggests that there is likely insufficient information to disentangle the variance and skewness components for the two slope coefficients; therefore, we except to observe more variation in the learned prior distributions. \paragraph{Fitting \& Evaluation Stage} The convergence diagnostics are depicted in Appendix~\ref{subsecA3} and indicate successful convergence.
+The corresponding match between the model-implied and true ``elicited'' statistics is shown in Figure~\ref{fig:elicited-statistics-skewed-normal}, demonstrating overall good performance.